-On the Study of Humanities: This course is about the academic study of the history of human experience & expression, according to secular academic methods.
+On the Study of Religions: This course is about the academic study of religions according to secular academic methods.
 We seek to be descriptive of human experience, not prescriptive.
-We try to describe what people actually do/did and think/thought as human agents, not whether they have "true" myths or the "right" religion.
+We try to describe what people actually do/did and think/thought as religious agents, not whether they have "true" myths or the "right" religion.